nilmendes/memories/README.md

 </p>
 <h2> Installation </h2>
 <p>
     This project was built with yarn.
-To use npm, delete the yarn.lock file in the client / e server / directory and type the npm install command in the / shell terminal.
+To use npm, delete the yarn.lock file in the client/ e server/ directory and type the npm install command in the terminal.
 </p>
 <ol>
     <li> Clone the repository on your machine </li>